 Results-Oriented Job Descriptions

-Currently, job descriptions for too many Educational Support Personnel are inaccurate, dictated without employee involvement, or nonexistent.
-A new approach, results-oriented job descriptions (ROJDs), can help ESPs achieve recognition of the vital roles they pay, respect for their professionalism, job security, and equitable pay.
+Many job descriptions for educational support professionals are inaccurate, dictated without employee involvement, or nonexistent.
+Using the results-oriented job descriptions (ROJDs) approach can help support employees achieve recognition of the vital roles they play in meeting the needs of the whole student, build respect for their professionalism, provide career security, and equitable pay.
 Learn more about ROJDs in these two NEA publications: